All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why 1mg Is a Unique Decision Point

-Unlike the earlier titration doses, 1mg occupies a special position in the semaglutide landscape.
-It is not just a waypoint on the road to 2.4mg.
-Here is why:
+Unlike the earlier titration doses, 1mg occupies a special position in the semaglutide space.
+It isn't just a waypoint on the road to 2.4mg.
+Here is why: For a complete cost breakdown, see our compare GLP-1 providers.

-• It is a proven therapeutic dose.
+• It's a proven therapeutic dose.
 Semaglutide 1mg is the approved maintenance dose for Ozempic, which is prescribed for type 2 diabetes.
 The SUSTAIN clinical trials demonstrated meaningful improvements in blood sugar control and weight loss at this dose.

 • Meaningful effects are present.
 At 1mg, appetite suppression is typically well-established, and many patients are seeing measurable weight loss.